 Honey- using a sweetener is optional when making cornbread.
 Originally, cornbread has little to no sugar in it.
-If you don’t like slightly sweet cornbread, simply skip this step and add 1 tsp of sugar.
+If you don't like slightly sweet cornbread, simply skip this step and add 1 teaspoon of sugar.

 Baking powder and baking soda – to allow the cornbread to rise.

-Salt- we used kosher salt for this recipe. kosher salt is the best salt for measuring and for baking.
+Salt- we used kosher salt for this recipe. kosher salt is the best salt for measuring and baking.

-Preheat your oven to 200c (400f) and place a cast-iron skillet in the oven for 10 minutes or until your batter comes together.
+Step 1: Preheat your oven to 200c (400f) and place a cast-iron skillet in the oven for 10 minutes or until your batter comes together.

-Carefully remove the cast iron skillet from the oven and pour in the butter.
+Step 4: Carefully remove the cast iron skillet from the oven and pour in the butter.
 Spread the melted butter with a heat-safe brush and pour the cornbread batter into the cast iron skillet. (the batter should sizzle)

-Bake for 20 to 25 minutes or until a toothpick inserted into the batter comes out clean.
+Step 5: Bake for 20 to 25 minutes or until a toothpick inserted into the batter comes out clean.
 Let the skillet cool for about 5 minutes.

-Remove the cornbread from the cast iron skillet to cool on a cooling wrack.
+Step 6: Remove the cornbread from the cast iron skillet to cool on a cooling wrack.
 This step ensures that you have a crispy crumb and prevents the cornbread crust from turning soggy.